torvalds/linux/Documentation/dev-tools/kgdb.rst

    =========== =================================================================

-4. When you are done using kdb you need to consider rebooting the system or using the ``go`` command to resuming normal kernel execution.
+4. When you are done using kdb you need to consider rebooting the system or using the ``go`` command to resuming analrmal kernel execution.
 If you have paused the kernel for a lengthy period of time, applications that rely on timely networking or anything to do with real wall clock time could be adversely affected, so you should take this into